-Call for Papers – Genocide Studies and Prevention: An International Journal
+Call for Submissions – Genocide Studies and Prevention: An International Journal

 IMAGES AND COLLECTIVE VIOLENCE: FUNCTION, USE AND MEMORY

 Since its inception, the field of genocide studies has been characterized by its interdisciplinarity.
 In recent years, research has not only focused on clarifying and understanding genocidal processes from diverse perspectives such as history, sociology, philosophy, and law, but also on visual representations of mass violence.
 Photography, cinema (fiction as well as documentary), video, television, installations, and websites, to name but a few examples, have been studied in reflections of genocide and collective violence.